AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

   name containing "change_detection".
 Use the following example code snippet to retrieve the original stimulus block from the pandas table:
       stimulus_presentations[stimulus_presentations.stimulus_block_name.str.contains('change_detection')]
+  See "SESSION STRUCTURE" section above for more details.
 - New columns in the stimulus_presentations table:
     - is_image_novel, is_sham_change, movie_frame_index, movie_repeat,
       stimulus_block, stimulus_block_name, stimulus_name, active